-Here at Wyre Forest School we recognise the importance of the planned PSHCE curriculum in supporting our learners to develop a greater awareness of mental health.
+We also recognise the importance of the planned PSHCE curriculum in supporting our learners to develop a greater awareness of mental health.

 The Mental Health Policy and our PSHCE Curriculum is continuously being developed, and forms a major part in making Wyre Forest school a suicide safer community- so although suicide awareness is not explicitly taught, our pupils in Pathways 3 and 4 are given planned opportunities to learn about mental wellbeing and how to access support both in and out of school.